davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 15-AUG-2016
 * AdditionalCoding_v001 adapted for baseline of 5-card games
 * AdditionalCoding_v001 calculates all baseline 5-card values, and makes a random sample of 100 single-card replacements
+* AdditionalCoding_v001 experiments with data.table for key lookups